 A birth injury is any type of harm to a baby that occurs during or near the time of birth.
 This can include oxygen deprivation (birth asphyxia), excessive pressure on the baby’s head or body (birth trauma), contracting an infection, and other complications.
-Although some birth injuries are very minor and leave no lasting impact, others can result in permanent disabilities, which may affect the child’s cognitive and/or physical function.
+Although some birth injuries are very minor and leave no lasting impact, others can result in permanent disabilities, which may affect the child cognitively, emotionally, and/or physically.
 In many cases, physicians can prevent birth injuries by following standards of care, carefully monitoring the health status of the mother and child, and promptly addressing any suspected issues that may arise during pregnancy, labor, and delivery.
 If a medical professional fails to do these things, and their negligence results in a birth injury, they have committed medical malpractice.

 Signs of birth injury

 Some birth injuries are evident immediately after birth.
-Typical signs that a birth injury may have occurred include the following:
+Typical signs that a birth injury may have occurred include the following (1,2):

 - The color of the baby’s skin is pale or blue